 PS: mask for CPUs 2,4,6,8,26,28,30,32 maps to binary value: b0000 0000 0000 0001 0101 0100 0000 0000 0000 0001 0101 0100 (0x154000154h).

-vrouter DPDK dataplane configuration and control threads
+vRouter DPDK dataplane configuration and control threads

-Two DPDK vrouter parameters are allowing to define CPUs to be allocated for dataplane control and configuration threads:
+Two DPDK vRouter parameters are allowing to define CPUs to be allocated for dataplane control and configuration threads:

 DPDK_CTRL_THREAD_MASK: defines which CPUs will be allocated for DPDK initialization setup.

-SERVICE_CORE_MASK: defines which CPUs will be allocated for vrouter dataplane setup (vrouter interface setup).
+SERVICE_CORE_MASK: defines which CPUs will be allocated for vRouter dataplane setup (vRouter interface setup).

-DPDK initialization setup is done only at vrouter startup while vRouter dataplane setup task are done at vrouter initialization and each time a new interface is plugged or remove onto the vrouter.
+DPDK initialization setup is done only at vRouter startup while vRouter dataplane setup task are done at vRouter initialization and each time a new interface is plugged or remove onto the vRouter.
 Same CPUs can be shared for these two tasks.

 Here we are allocating CPU 10 and 34 dataplane control and configuration threads: